Quantum Monte Carlo algorithm for option pricing and its complexity analysis: Quantum Circuits

 \subsection{Quantum circuits for elementary arithmetic operations}

 We now describe quantum circuits for arithmetic and elementary operations (such as addition, multiplication, comparison, absolute value), on qubit registers representing numbers in two's complement method.
-Many quantum circuits for performing arithmetic operations with its quantum circuit complexities are available in the literature, see, e.g., \cite{QC14_arithmetic4, QC10_adder, QC15_arithmetic5, QC13_arithmetic3, QC12_arithmetic2, QC11_arithmetic}.
-We first introduce in Lemma \ref{lemma: permutation circuit} a quantum circuit to perform permutations, which will be necessary for arithmetic computations in the later part.
+There are many quantum circuits for performing arithmetic operations with its quantum circuit complexities available in the literature, see, e.g., \cite{QC14_arithmetic4, QC10_adder, QC15_arithmetic5, QC13_arithmetic3, QC12_arithmetic2, QC11_arithmetic}.
+We first introduce in Lemma \ref{lemma: permutation circuit} an important quantum circuit to perform permutations, which will be necessary for arithmetic computations in the later parts.
+We have included quantum circuit diagrams in this section to visualize the construction of the quantum circuits for their better understanding.
+For Lemma~\ref{lemma: quantum addition}, Lemma~\ref{lemma: quantum mult1}, and Lemma~\ref{lemma: quantum comp}, we refer the reader to \cite{QC12_arithmetic2} for its quantum circuit diagrams.

 \begin{definition}[Cycle](\cite[Section 1.3, pg 29]{dummitalgebra}) Let $n,m \in \N$ satisfy $2 \leq m \leq n$, and let $\{a_1,\ldots,a_m\} \subset \{1,2,\ldots,n\}$ be distinct numbers.
 A cycle $C := (a_1 a_2 \cdots a_m)$ is a permutation $ \sigma:\{1,2,\ldots,n\} \to \{1,2,\ldots,n\}$ such that